-The backpack has five secondary pockets, in addition to its one main compartment.
+The Synapse 25 has five secondary pockets, in addition to its one main compartment.
 There is a medium-sized pouch on the bottom of the bag, two medium-sized pockets on the side of the bag, one water-bottle-sized pocket in the center and one phone-sized pocket in the center.

 Like I said before, there is an unlimited amount of things that you can fit inside of the bag.
 Here’s an example of an ‘everyday carry’ that I had inside my bag when I was traveling: